What is drought?

 No simple, precise definition of drought exists.
-In general, a drought is an extreme event characterized by a prolonged period of abnormally low levels of precipitation that has adverse impacts on vegetation, animals, and people.
+In general, a drought is an extreme event characterized by a prolonged period of abnormally low levels of precipitation that has adverse impacts on vegetation and animals.
 A drought is a temporary phenomenon and as such, it is distinct from aridity, which is a climatic feature of a particular region.
 Droughts occur periodically in every climatic zone, although some areas are more drought-prone than others.

 Droughts have social, economic, and environmental implications.
-Here is a short summary of some of the impacts that typically occur during a drought:
+Impacts that typically occur during a drought include the following:

-- Fish and Wildlife.
-Political pressures increase diversions of water away from ecosystems.
+Fish and Wildlife.
+During times of drought, political pressures often increase diversions of water away from ecosystems.
 As water levels in streams, rivers, and lakes decline, fish and wildlife are at risk of dying, potentially causing regional extinctions.
-Fish in the Sacramento-San Joaquin river delta (the “Delta”) are especially vulnerable because these ecosystems are already under severe pressures due to water diversions, saltwater intrusion, and other stresses.Dry vegetation combined with high temperatures and low humidity often increases the frequency and intensity of fires.
-The wildfire season may start earlier in the spring and extend later into the fall.
+Ecosystems under severe pressures due to water diversions, saltwater intrusion, and other stresses are especially vulnerable.

-- Energy.
+Energy.
 Drought can strain the energy system.
-The generation of hydroelectricity at California dams may drop dramatically from average levels because it varies directly with streamflow.
-As the source of electricity production shifts to the more expensive fossil fuel (e.g., natural gas), electricity prices will likely increase.
-Additionally, high temperatures associated with drought may increase energy demand for cooling and air-conditioning systems.
+The generation of hydroelectricity may drop dramatically as streamflow declines, increasing electricity prices as electricity production shifts to the more expensive fossil fuel (e.g., natural gas).
+Electricity generation from thermoelectric plants may also be curtailed if insufficient cooling water is available or if temperature limits in receiving waters are exceeded.
+Additionally, higher temperatures associated with drought reduce the efficiency of thermal power plants and of transmission and distribution lines while increasing energy demand for cooling and air-conditioning systems.

-- Agriculture.
-Some farmers and water districts with “junior” water rights have seen water allocations from state and federal irrigation projects severely cut.
-Some growers with “senior” water rights have seen only modest shortages, if any.
-Farmers facing a water shortage may seek temporary water transfers from other users, increase groundwater pumping, change the types of crops they grow, deficit irrigate, or leave some lands fallow.
+Agriculture.
+Some farmers and water districts with junior water rights may see water allocations from state and federal irrigation projects severely cut during a drought.
+Farmers facing a water shortage may seek temporary water transfers from other users, increase groundwater pumping, change the types of crops they grow, move towards drought-resilient irrigation, or leave some lands fallow.

-- Rural Communities.
-Rural communities are often dependent on a single water source, usually groundwater.
-As groundwater levels drop, community and individual wells may go dry.
-Declining water supplies and ongoing water quality problems force communities to switch to bottled water, dig deeper wells, and truck in water to refill holding tanks.
-These actions can impose local economic hardships on those living in rural areas, many of whom are among the state’s most disadvantaged communities.
+Rural Communities.
+Rural communities are often dependent on a single water source, which increases vulnerability to water scarcity.
+Declining water supplies and water quality problems may force communities to switch to bottled water, dig deeper wells, and truck in water to refill holding tanks.
+These actions can impose local economic hardships on those living in rural areas, many of whom are among the most disadvantaged communities.

-- Urban Areas.
-Urban water utilities have rolled out a wide range of voluntary and mandatory water conservation programs.
-These include education programs, incentives to purchase more water-efficient appliances and plant water-efficient gardens, and restrictions on discretionary water uses, such as watering lawns.
-As a result, statewide urban water use has declined by nearly 25% from 2013 levels (see Pacific Institute’s interactive data visualization tool).
+Urban Areas.
+Large urban areas are rarely at risk of running out of water.
+These areas often have multiple water sources, and their water needs are typically prioritized over other uses.
+During a drought, urban water utilities can implement a wide range of voluntary and mandatory water conservation programs.
+These include education programs, incentives to install water-efficient appliances and gardens, and restrictions on discretionary water uses, such as watering lawns.

 How do we know when a drought is over?